abramhindle/ttwl-cli-saveedit/README.md

     covered up...
 - Would be nice to have some enchantment-setting functions in here.
 - Redo how we handle serial editing in `datalib.py`; it's super inefficient as-is
+- Use a smarter wrapper around challenge data -- pull them into a dict so that we can alter them by name without having to loop through the whole list.
 - Might be nice to pull some common item-handling argparse options into `cli_common.py`.
   The actual functionality is handled in there (levelling items, reroll counts, etc) but there's a fair bit of duplicated code in `cli_edit.py` and `cli_prof_edit.py`